howard-yen/cos429-finalproject/README.md

 # COS429 Final Project: Font Generation Using Autoencoders and Discriminator Networks

 > Final project for COS429: Computer Vision.
 We aim to use an autoencoder and discriminator to develop a network that is able to generate a complete font when given an image of a single character.
 The resulting model is able to learn both the style and shape of font characters.
+For more details, see final_report.pdf

 ---